M0stafaRady/RST_CLK_CTRL/README.md

-# Add digital Reset and Clock Controller for SoC Designs
+# All digital Reset and Clock Controller for SoC Designs
 This repo contains a hard IP for the Sky130 technology that can be used to manage the clocking and resetting for a simple SoC design (e.g., a small MCU).
 ## Features:
 This IP provides the following features: